-I'm an award-winning writer and editor with a talent for storytelling.
+I'm an award-winning writer and editor with a talent for storytelling and proven track record of creating engaging, entertaining and informative content.

 I'll give you insightful and amusing interviews; in-depth and entertaining features; crisp, clean copy for editorial or commercial work across multiple platforms; confident broadcast work.
 I can write for any audience, to a word count and on time, with the perfect tone.